Rick123-max/CDA-B/CDA-B.md

 - Most DLLs require **ntdll.dll** because it contains the system service dispatch instructions for the Windows executive.
 - Since user-mode processes have no other way of executing kernel-mode code and objects, **ntdll.dll** is the subsystem necessary to make allowed system calls to the kernel space.
 - Most DLLs require **ntdll.dll**, the exceptions being **GDI32.dll** and **User32.dll**, which can make system calls directly to **ntoskrnl.exe** — the Windows kernel.

+### Windows API in Malicious/Non-Malicious Contexts
+- Each of these API calls exists because they can be and are used for many valid purposes and are commonly employed as such.
+- For example:
+	- **GetUserName** and GetComputerName are frequently and benignly used to obtain the current context in which a program is running.
+A piece of malware could use it for information gathering on a newly exploited system.
+ - **FindExecutable** is used to obtain the path to a Windows binary that a process relies on as a dependency.
+ - **GetTempPath** is used to enable one-off filesystem operations performed by processes, and is also a way for malware to create and hide its on-disk activity.
+ - The function **CheckKeyboardBuffer** could be used by normal software to determine whether an expected key was pressed, or it could be used by a piece of malware to peek at what is being typed.
+ - The Windows API exists because developers needed a reliable and well-defined method of accessing kernel-level information and objects while writing user-land code

+### DLL Injection
+- Classic DLL injection is an attack performed by writing the path of a malicious DLL into the virtual address space of a target process, resulting in malicious code execution under the guise of a remote thread created by the target process.
+- this type of attack can only be performed in the context of administrator-level permissions.
+- This is performed in three steps:

+#### Target Selection
+- After identifying a process for injection, such as explorer.exe, the malware searches through the existing processes by using the following API calls:
+	- **CreateToolhelp32Snapshot**
+		- CreateToolhelp32Snapshot is first called to enumerate heap or module states of a specified process or all processes.
+	- **Process32First**
+ 		- Process32First used to iterate through the snapshot structure returned from the first function, each returning information about the enumerated processes
+	- **Process32Next**
+ 		- Process32Next used to iterate through the snapshot structure returned from the first function, each returning information about the enumerated processes
+	- **OpenProcess**
+ 		- Once the malware has received the information for the target process from one of these API calls, it calls OpenProcess to obtain a handle to the target process.

+#### Memory Allocation
+- Once the handle to a target process is obtained, the malware injects the path to its malicious DLL with the following API calls:
+	- **VirtualAllocEx**
+ 		- VirtualAllocEx creates a virtual memory block large enough to hold a file path in order to have a writeable space inside the target process.
+   		- VirtualAllocEx is necessary for this step because prior to writing to a block of memory in a computer, the block must be allocated for use
+     	- When a process is allocating additional memory for its own use, it uses the function VirtualAlloc, but when it is allocating space in a different process, VirtualAllocEx is used.
+      	- It is important to note that VirtualAlloc and VirtualAllocEx are used to allocate larger scale blocks of memory, not small byte-sized chunks for variables.
+      	- For example, if a developer used the line:
+      		- `void* pAddress = VirtualAlloc(NULL, 8, MEM_COMMIT | MEM_RESERVE, PAGE_READWRITE);`
+      	 - to allocate memory for an 8-byte value, the developer actually allocated an entire page of memory, the size of which varies from system to system, but is often four kilobytes (kb) rather than eight bytes.
+ 	- **WriteProcessMemory**
+  		- The malware then writes the path to the malicious DLL in the allocated memory using WriteProcessMemory.

+#### Remote Thread Creation
+- Finally, to execute code in the target process, the malware calls one of the following APIs:
+	- **CreateRemoteThreadNt**
+	- **CreateThreadEx** (undocumented)
+	- **RtlCreateUserThread** (undocumented)
+- Effectively, executing any one of these functions — by passing the address of the API call LoadLibrary and the address returned from VirtualAllocEx that points to the memory storing the malicious DLL path — successfully results in a remote process that executes the DLL on behalf of the malware.
+- NOTE: As remarked above, there are a number of undocumented API calls.
+	- These occur when developers internal to Microsoft add functionality to the common libraries but do not intend for their code to be widely accessed.
+ - They are undocumented for a number of reasons such as testing, not intended for long term use, or other reasons.
+ - These functions are subject to change at any time, and their inputs/outputs are not guaranteed to always be the same.
+ - Microsoft provides other functions that are documented as a go-between for the undocumented functions, which are intended for programmers to use.
+ - These undocumented functions can still be discovered by dumping the export table of a shared library — usually ntdll.dll — and tracing the functions back to their entry points and conducting a reverse engineering of the assembly code there.
+ - Since these functions do not provide an intuitive insight into their function until documentation is developed, they are valued tools of malware developers seeking to obfuscate their tools.
+That is often an indication of possible maliciousness.